Business Associate in Science Degree

 You’ll start with an AS degree in business, which provides you with the courses and credits you need to enroll in an RIT bachelor's degree program.

-Upon completion of your AS program, provided you have earned a 2.5 or higher cumulative grade point average in the program, you will enroll into RIT’s Saunders College of Business in one of the following bachelor’s degree programs: accounting, finance, hospitality and tourism management, international business, global business management, management information systems, marketing, or supply chain management.
+Upon completion of your AS program, provided you have earned a 2.5 or higher cumulative grade point average in the program, you will enroll into RIT’s Saunders College of Business in one of the following bachelor’s degree programs: accounting, finance, hospitality and tourism management, global business management, management information systems, marketing, or supply chain management.

 Learn more about the benefits of pursuing an Associate+Bachelor’s Degree Program.